 No credit is allowed for payments that are deducted from, or not included in, federal gross income for the taxable year.
 The credit is not allowable if medical expenses are claimed as an itemized deduction on the federal return.
 Self-employed individuals who claim a deduction for health insurance premiums on the federal return must reduce any allowable credit by the applicable percentage of health insurance premiums deducted from gross income for federal income tax purposes.
-For tax years 1999and 2000, the applicable percentage is 60 percent.
+For tax year 2001, the applicable percentage is 60 percent (70 percent for tax year 2002).
 An example of payments that are not included in federal gross income are premiums paid through an employer-sponsored plan in which the payments are excluded from taxable wages (pre-taxed dollars).